bt-sync/sync_api_sample/README.md

 Suppose we have a fire station with x number of fire trucks.
 The fire station will share a folder with all the fire trucks that will contain information to help them stay up to date.
 The fire station wants to constantly know if each fire truck is in sync and has recieved the new files in the folder.
 This sample application will help us accomplish this scenario.

 ### Setup folders
-The BitTorrent Sync client needs to be installed on all systems (fire station and fire trucks).
+Resilio Sync client needs to be installed on all systems (fire station and fire trucks).
 Using the BitTorrent Sync client on the main client (fire station) , add the folder you want to keep in sync.
 We will call this the Sync folder.
 Also, we need to add a second folder.
 This folder can be located anywhere and we will call it the Status folder.
 We now need to share these folders with all the peers (fire trucks).
 The Sync folder can be read only.
 The Status folder needs to have read/write permissions.

 The Status folder is needed to keep the hash state of the Sync folder for each peer.
 We use this folder hash to check if a folder is in sync.
 We do this because we assume fire trucks will be driving around and in and out of connectivity and may not always be able to communicate directly with the main client.
 Storing the most recent state of each peer in this Status folder will allow the main client to always have access to the latest state of each peer.